 Leafy green vegetables are chock-full of vitamins A, B-6, C, and K, manganese, calcium, copper, potassium and magnesium.
 All of these nutrients combine to improve the alkalinity and balance of minerals in your skin, reducing the appearance of hyperpigmentation.
 In addition, the high vitamin C content in particular vegetables such as kale help to boost collagen production, giving your skin an extra dose of goodness.
 Leafy green veg should be a fundamental part of your diet if you’re looking to clear up your skin.
 Broccoli and spinach are also fantastic for getting back your glow as they are a great source of Alpha Lipoic Acid - a potent fat and water-soluble antioxidant and anti-inflammatory.
 Green herbs also fall into this category.

 Tomatoes get their colour from lycopene.
 Lycopene can be a great antidote to sun damage and to hyperpigmentation.
 It has been shown in clinical studies to have a gentle lightening effect on skin, and can help to reduce redness, dark patches and protect against sunburn.
-Lycopene is also present in grapefruit, guava, and papaya and has the added benefits of being a powerful anti-ageing nutrient and helping to reduce acne.
+Lycopene is also present in grapefruit, guava, and papaya and has the added benefits of being a powerful anti-ageing nutrient and helping to reduce blemishes.
 Lycopene, however, is best absorbed by the body in supplement form.
 Lycored Lycopene™ as formulated at 30mg in LYMA is a powerful, technology-enhanced natural carotenoid, and the most potent strain of lycopene there is.
 Lycopene can not only give you a powerful beauty-boost and help to reduce excess pigmentation, it also has potent anti-inflammatory properties that can help to restore your body’s natural balance and improve your overall health.

 Curcumin, the active compound in turmeric, is highly anti-inflammatory and can work wonders in the fight against the not-so-skin-friendly effects of free radicals.
 Try adding turmeric to curries, soups, smoothies and stews for its delicious flavour and exciting colour, or make a turmeric latte before bed to send you off into a peaceful slumber (you can add extra spices for added benefits).